-As required by the Markets in Financial instruments Directive II ('MiFID II') and the German Securities Trading Act ("WpHG") as well as Art.
-64 et sqq Delegated Regulation 2017/565, this document (the "Policy") sets out Jefferies GmbH's ("Jefferies") Order Execution Policy and arrangements for complying with the obligation to take all sufficient steps to obtain the best possible outcome for their client's orders when executing or routing client orders (so called 'best execution').
-As detailed in Jefferies Terms of Business, clients are deemed to have consented to their transactions being handled in accordance with this Order Execution Policy and in particular any OTC trade possibilities.
+As required by the Markets in Financial instruments Directive, as transposed, implemented or otherwise given effect in UK ('MiFID II'), this document (the "Policy") sets out Jefferies International Limited's ("Jefferies") Order Execution Policy and arrangements for complying with the obligation to take all sufficient steps to obtain the best possible outcome for their client's orders (so called 'best execution').
+As detailed in Jefferies Terms of Business, clients are deemed to have consented to their transactions being handled in accordance with this Order Execution Policy.